-Your doctor will ask about you or your child's symptoms and medical history.
+You will be asked about you or your child's symptoms and medical history.
 A physical exam will be done.
 A variety of tests are available to diagnose RSV.
 Lab tests called antigen detection assays are commonly done using secretions from the nose.

 In most cases, antibiotics are not needed because the infection is caused by a virus, not bacteria.

 Mild infections such as colds do not need special treatment.
 The goal is to ease the symptoms to reduce discomfort while the body fights the virus.
 For symptom relief, try the following: